Bonifatius94/DuckDBDapper/README.md

 ## Technical Insight

-DuckDB provides an IDbConnection to CSV files.
+In this example, DuckDB doesn't need to persist any data.
+It will just read some static CSV files from disk.
-Therefore launch DuckDB in in-memory mode.
+Therefore DuckDB is launched in memory mode without a database file.

 ```cs
 var connection = new DuckDBConnection("Data Source=:memory:");
 ```

+DuckDB provides direct access to CSV files via the SELECT query syntax which is commonly used to mock fake databases with CSV files, e.g. for testing.
+This can be leveraged as a .NET driver to load CSV files via an IDbConnection.
-Dapper maps the CSV data to the Location DTO.
+Given the connection and CSV headers, Dapper then maps the CSV rows to DTOs.
-Column names are adapted to the C# naming scheme.
+The CSV column types can be explicitly specified in the DuckDB query if needed.

 ```cs
 public record Location